hyiltiz/vim-plugins-profile/README.md

 # Alternatively use Ruby powers!
 Less dependency, graph with ASCII art
 ruby ./vim-plugins-profile.rb

+# To use an alternative executable such as neovim, pass it as the first argument.
+ruby ./vim-plugins-profile.rb nvim
 ```

 Then open the `profile.png` file for the result!
 It is that simple.